 EMPLOYEE SELF-IDENTIFICATION DISCLOSURE

-Employees who seek reasonable accommodations due to a disability should contact the EEO/AA.
+Employees who seek reasonable accommodations due to a disability should contact the OEI.
 Please access the Reasonable Accommodations form for more information and to begin the process.

 At TSU, we strive to maintain a workplace and educational environment that is welcoming for everyone.
 Sensitivity toward people with disabilities makes good business sense.
 When supervisors and co-workers use disability etiquette, employees with disabilities feel more comfortable and work more productively.
 Read more about best practices when working with individuals with disabilities.